EAZYBLACK/android_device_lge_flashlmdd/README.md

 repo sync
 ```

-To auotomatic make the twrp installer, See https://gerrit.twrp.me/c/android_build/+/4964 for details
+To automatic make the twrp installer, See https://gerrit.twrp.me/c/android_build/+/4964 for details

 Finally execute these: